mjcuadrado/enigmaToOculus/readme.md

 - **.NET Core SDK** (if not using Docker): Required to build and run the backend.
 - Internet access to download the open list (`OPEN_M3U_URL`).
 - An Enigma2 receiver (such as a satellite decoder) accessible on the local network for the `M3U_URL` list.
+- A web browser to access the frontend on port `6678`.

 ### Setup